 The first part is selecting the right hair removal method.
 You want to pick something that fits within your budget, your available time, your skin type, and your preferences.
 You might not always want to use the same method so you can switch it up.

 The second part is caring for your skin before and after removing the hair.
 Keeping your skin in tip-top shape is essential for getting that fresh, youthful appearance.
-Some people have specific hair removal concerns, and other products can help them find relief and get great results.
+Some people have specific hair removal concerns, so there may be other products that can help you find relief for your specific needs, but Age-Defying Retinol Moisturizer is a powerful combination of botanicals that soothe and maintain your skin as aftercare to help you get great results.